National Women & Infants Health Programme

 The website was launched alongside three new books for parents.
-The new ‘My Pregnancy’ book is a 224 page guide that will be given to pregnant women at their first antenatal appointment from early 2019.
+The new ‘My Pregnancy’ book is a 224-page guide that will be given to pregnant women at their first antenatal appointment from early 2019.
 Parents will then receive the next books in sequence, ‘My Child: 0 to 2 years’ and ‘My Child: 2 to 5 years’, from their public health nurse.

 Formation of the Steering group for the Implementation of the Model of Care

-The Steering Group for the Implementation of the Model of Care held their first meeting at the end of April, 2018.
+The Steering Group for the Implementation of the Model of Care held its first meeting at the end of April 2018.
 This allowed the Group to identify additional members and begin scoping out tasks to ensure the Model of Care is implemented nationally.
 The Group's Co-Chairs, Director of Midwifery, Angela Dunne, and Clinical Director, Dr Peter McKenna, noted the enthusiastic response from colleagues across the Maternity Services on the creation of this multidisciplinary Group.

 Information on current Maternity Services

 Maternity Patient Safety Statements are published for each of the country’s 19 maternity hospitals and units, providing an updated statement each month.
 These Statements provide public assurance that maternity services are delivered in an environment that promotes open disclosure.
 Each maternity hospital and unit reports on 17 metrics covering a range of clinical activities, major obstetric events, modes of delivery and clinical incidents.